 Yamaha P115 Digital Piano

-I grabbed this simple and easy to use little piano after seeing it being used by a friend in a music store.
-It’s got plenty of quality and style and given that it’s a Yamaha I knew I was probably getting a bit of musical royalty.
-This makes use of 88 full sized, fully weighted and graded hammer standard action /w matt black key tops.
-Not only does this look outstanding but it carries the quality and the overall standard of the keyboard forward, and make me feel really comfortable when using it.
+A simple and easy to use little piano.
+It’s got plenty of quality and style and given that it’s a Yamaha you know its like getting a bit of musical royalty.
+Making use of 88 full sized, fully weighted and graded hammer standard action /w matt black key tops.
+Not only does this look outstanding but it carries the quality and the overall standard of the keyboard forward, and makes you feel really comfortable when using it.

 It was a great purchase when I got it and with the sound boost feature that enhances the presence and style of the piano when played alongside solo and/or other instruments.
-It’s these little extras that really attracted me to the piano in the first place and, I have to say, this is one of the best purchases that I have made – or you could make!
+It’s these little extras that really attracted me to the piano in the first place and, I have to say, this is one of the best purchases that I have made.

-The piano is classy, easy to use, effective and offers a simplistic way to manage and look after your fingers when playing – what’s not to like?
+The Yamaha P115 piano is classy, easy to use, effective and offers a simplistic way to manage and look after your fingers when playing – what’s not to like?